Watch live daemon logs

 Killing and restarting the daemon

 The daemon will restart automatically the next time any client queries it (socket activation).
-To force a restart:
+To force a restart, use the built-in kill command:

 # The daemon restarts automatically on next query